 I completed my teacher training at the University of Kansas.
 After graduating, I became a third grade teacher and held that position for two years until I moved.
 I worked with my students to gain confidence in their abilities by engaging them with technology, hands-on activities, real world problems, and lots of discussions in each subject.
 I believe that all students can succeed and truly enjoy helping them learn and grow.

-University of Kansas - Bachelors, Elementary education
+Undergraduate Degree: University of Kansas - Bachelors, Elementary education

 What is your teaching philosophy?